pyeventsourcing/eventsourcing/docs/topics/domain.rst

-Hence, the :func:`~eventsourcing.domain.CanMutateAggregate.mutate` and :func:`~eventsourcing.domain.CanMutateAggregate.apply` methods of aggregate events can be used effectively to implement an "aggregate projector", or "mutator function" by which the state of an aggregate will be reconstructed from its history of events.
+Hence, the :func:`~eventsourcing.domain.CanMutateAggregate.mutate` and :func:`~eventsourcing.domain.CanMutateAggregate.apply` methods of aggregate events can be used effectively to implement an "aggregate projector", a "mutator function" by which the state of an aggregate will be reconstructed from its history of events.

+In the example below, the function ``reconstruct_aggregate_from_events()`` implements an aggregate projector by iterating over a sequence of events and calling :func:`~eventsourcing.domain.CanMutateAggregate.mutate` on each.

 .. code-block:: python